-The stem anchor of the canoe (named Tuterangi Raruru) is said to have been placed at Te Awahou, roughly where the Kaituna River flows out to sea today following the diversion cut that was made in 1957.
+The report also demonstrates the deep knowledge of Te Arawa elders concerning this river: The stem anchor of the canoe (named Tuterangi Raruru) is said to have been placed at Te Awahou, roughly where the Kaituna River flows out to sea today following the diversion cut that was made in 1957.
 The bow anchor (called Tokaparore) was set down at about the place where the Kaituna River used to flow out to sea at Maketu37.